How to Catch Tailor

 A long, light spinning rod and spinning reel with 6-10kg line and 15+kg mono leader will do fine for most situations, though you may wish to alter this depending on the location you’re fishing.
 With smaller tackle or hooks, using a short length of wire leader can stop break offs on the tailor’s razor sharp teeth.

 Need a WA fishing licence?
-Don’t forget to check if you before heading out.
+Don’t forget to check if you do before heading out.